 Day 5: Return to Mungo and explore its archaeology, before driving via Pooncarie to gracious Bindara Station on the Darling.

-Days 6–7: In Broken Hill, visit art galleries and the strikingly modern Miners Memorial and the sculptures of the Living Desert State Park at sunset.
+Days 6–7: In Broken Hill, visit art galleries, the strikingly modern Miners Memorial and the sculptures of the Living Desert State Park at sunset.

-Day 8: Explore Mutawintji National Park and admire the ancient rock art.
+Day 8: Explore Mutawintji National Park and admire the ancient rock art with a traditional owner.

 The tour begins at our hotel in Mildura and ends at the hotel in Broken Hill.
 Contact us for quotes, bookings and flight/coach schedules into Mildura and out of Broken Hill.